Our Continuous Integration (CI) setup performs periodic builds from the

 ./opstrace --version --log-level=debug

-Create the cluster (choose provider and cluster name and config at will):
+Create the instance (choose provider and instance name and config at will):

 ./opstrace create [aws-or-gcp[ [choose-cluster-name] -c ci/cluster-config.yaml